kexiZeroing/kexiZeroing.github.io/src/blog/fetch-api-requests-cors.md

 ```

 Another important thing to note is that **`Response.body` is a `ReadableStream` of the body contents**.
 - The `getReader()` approach gives you more fine-grained control.
+This lets you get the response chunk-by-chunk, so you can start processing it as you receive it.
 - The `for await...of` syntax is more concise and uses the response body's async iterator interface internally.
+The chunks are `Uint8Array`, but you can use TextDecoder to get the chunks as text.

 ```js
 const response = await fetch("large-file.mp4");